jtcasablanca/workbench-example-agentic-rag/README.md

 # Overview: An Easy Button for Agentic RAG
-This [Retrieval Augmented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) application uses an agentic approach to combine web search, hallucination controls and accuracy checks with RAG.
-Built with a Gradio front end, you can run it with AI Workbench without any complex setup.
+This Retrieval Augmented Generation (RAG) application uses an agentic approach to combine web search, hallucination controls and accuracy checks with RAG.
+It has a friendly Gradio front end, you can run it with AI Workbench without any complex setup.

 > **Note**
 >This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html).
-Workbench is a lightweight developer platform that you can run on your own systems for free.
+It's a free, lightweight developer platform that you can run on your own systems.
 It's an easy way to get up and running with complex AI applications and workloads in a short amount of time.

 > The only requirement is curiosity.
 You don't need to be a developer or an expert.